left-arrow.svg

 A criminal clearance report is not required from Ukrainian citizens with a Czech protection visa or foreign police registration.

-British Citizens after Brexit
+British Citizens After Brexit

 After Brexit, British citizens are considered third-country nationals, and for obtaining a Trade license in the Czech Republic you must obtain a Criminal Clearance Report from the UK and a Temporary residency permit.
 You can apply online here.
 UK citizens who didn't obtain temporary residency under the Brexit protection, should apply for a freelancer visa.